About the Boren Awards

 USC Preferred Campus Deadline

 Begin a Boren Scholarship application in Embark and select USC as your current institution.
 Save your application so you are registered through USC.
-(You are encouraged to continue working on your application, but this portion does not need to be submitted until Jan 4.)

 - Essay #1 (Significance)